Guide to properly layering The Ordinary products

 In my video, I will show you how to create your personalized skincare routine, effectively.

-Before I get to layering The Ordinary products, I want to make clear that not all of this product that The Ordinary list in their regime, is necessary, and some will not be right for your skin type.
+• Before I get to layering The Ordinary products, I want to make clear that not all of these products that The Ordinary list in their regime, are necessary, and some will not be right for your skin type.

 You can do as many as you choose and ultimately, it’s all about finding a routine that is manageable, enjoyable, and will keep your skin looking its best.